beancount/fava/fava/docs/features.md

 example), and finally the URL to link to.
 The URL can be relative, like in the example above, or absolute, even linking to an external site.

+Two frequently used custom links are for showing all Documents and all Notes found in the journal:

+- For all Documents: `/<slug>/journal/?show=documents`
+- For all Notes: `/<slug>/journal/?show=notes`

 There's a special URL handler `/jump` which can be used to jump to current page with given params.
 This is useful to limit the scope of current viewing page.
 E.g. `/jump?time=last+month+-+next+month` will